 The voltage at the 4.2 MW turbine terminals is kept within the range

-1.13 Vpu to 0.87 Vpu , per its reactive power capability.
+of 1.13 Vpu to 0.87 Vpu , based on its reactive power capability.

-The voltage at the 2.0 MW turbine terminals is kept within the range
+The voltage at the 2.0 MW turbine terminals is kept within the range of

-1.1 Vpu to 0.9 Vpu, per its reactive power capability.
+1.1 Vpu to 0.9 Vpu, based on its reactive power capability.

 The voltage on the 34.5 kV collection system is maintained in the range

 1.1 Vpu to 0.9 Vpu.
 Sometimes, 1.065 Vpu needs to be considered instead of 1.1 Vpu.
-The 1.065 Vpu corresponds to a 5% increase of the cable operating voltage per the IEEE standards.
+The 1.065 Vpu corresponds to a 5% increase of the cable operating voltage based on IEEE standards.
 Most, if not all,

 34.5 kV cables are rated at 35 kV.
 Some cable vendors rate their cables at 1.1 Vpu voltage which is assumed in this subsection.
 The effect of this maximum cable operating voltage will be discussed later in this section.